10+ Can’t Miss Things to do

 I’m going to tell you a little story…

 When we purchased our home in 2013, we were living in Yonkers, NY (Westchester County).
-We loved the idea of moving to Orange County, NY and looked forward to exploring it all.
+We loved the idea of moving to the Mid-Hudson Valley region and looked forward to exploring it all.

 It took us some time, though, to settle into our new surroundings and get a feel for how close and how far things were from our new home.
-We naively thought that if it was in our county, it would be close by.
+We naively thought that if it was in our county, it would be close by, not realizing how far one area was from another.

 Looking back, I wish I had some guidance and someone to tell me about the surrounding areas and things that we could see and do near our new home.